SEMIFINALS

 HOPE CHRISTIAN HS

-King Benemerito – 20 points and 16 rebounds, two assists and two
+King Benemerito – 20 points and 16 rebounds, two assists and two steals

 Errol Villar – 18 points, 16 rebounds, two steals and two blocks